suraj3101/CPP_Project/README.md

 # Project
-This is all about the Project section.
+This is all about the CPP Project section.